Generic Name: abacavir (a-BAK-a-vir)

 - Lab tests, including liver function tests and monitoring for hypersensitivity reactions, may be performed while you use abacavir solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using abacavir solution while you are pregnant.
-It is not known if abacavir solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or abacavir solution to the baby.

 Possible side effects of abacavir solution: